chenmojaa/SmallWarehouseAgent/README.md

 <div align="center">

-# HD — Personal Knowledge Base Agent
+#  Personal Knowledge Base Agent

 **A local-first second brain that turns your messy inbox into a searchable knowledge base, with table-aware OCR, multi-agent RAG, and Feishu wiki sync.**